 The hospital neonatologist will see your baby in the hospital.
 Let the hospital know that you have selected Gwinnett Pediatrics and Adolescent Medicine as your pediatrician.
 We will see your baby in the office within the first three days after discharge from the hospital for a complete head-to-toe checkup.
 Please call for an appointment as soon as you get settled at home.
-If you deliver at Gwinnett Medical Center you will choose Gwinnett Pediatrics on the admission form. click here to see a copy of the form.
+If you deliver at Gwinnett Medical Center you will choose Gwinnett Pediatrics on the admission form.

 Are your pediatricians “Board Certified” and what does that mean?

 Yes!
 All the pediatricians at GPAM are certified by the American Board of Pediatrics (ABP).
 The ABP is an independent, nonprofit organization whose certificate is recognized throughout the world as a credential signifying a high level of physician competence.
 To achieve board certification, pediatricians must graduate from an accredited medical school, complete 3 years of training in an accredited pediatric residency program, successfully complete a comprehensive written board exam, and possess a valid unrestricted state license to practice medicine.
 In addition to this, board certified pediatricians must maintain their certification with continuing medical education and successful renewal of their board examinations.